Mominul Haque

-Mominul Haque (মমিনুল হক; born 29 September 1991) is a Bangladeshi cricketer who is a former Test captain of the Bangladesh national team.
-He is a left-handed batter.
+Mominul Haque (মমিনুল হক; born 29 September 1991) is a Bangladeshi cricketer who has represented the national team since 2012.
+A left-handed batter, he has accumulated over 5,000 runs in his Test career, which stands as the third-highest for Bangladesh as of May 2026.
+Haque also served as the team's Test captain from 2019 to 2022.
+He has been credited for improving fast bowling in Bangladesh.

+Beginning his first-class career in the National Cricket League (NCL) with Dhaka Division in 2008, Haque moved to Chittagong Division the following year, where he has remained ever since.
+He has also played for multiple teams in the Bangladesh Premier League (BPL) since its inaugural season in 2012.

 Domestic career

-Mominul made his first-class cricket debut during the 2008–09 season, playing in a National Cricket League (NCL) match for Dhaka Division against Chittagong Division.
-He made his List A cricket debut for the side later in the season, but these were his only matches for Dhaka, and by the following season he was playing for Chittagong in the NCL.
+Haque made his first-class cricket debut during the 2008–09 season, playing in a National Cricket League (NCL) match for Dhaka Division against Chittagong Division.
+He made his List A cricket debut for the team later in the season, but these were his only matches for Dhaka, and by the following season he was playing for Chittagong in the NCL.
 As of December 2022 he has continued to play for Chittagong in domestic cricket as well as East Zone in the Bangladesh Cricket League tournament.

-After making his Twenty20 cricket debut for a Bangladesh Cricket Board XI against the touring West Indians in 2011, Mominul was selected to play for Barisal Burners in the 2012 Bangladesh Premier League, the league's first season.
+After making his Twenty20 cricket debut for a Bangladesh Cricket Board XI against the touring West Indians in 2011, Haque was selected to play for Barisal Burners in the 2012 Bangladesh Premier League, the league's first season.
 He has since played in the competition for five of the eight franchises to have competed.

 In 2013–14 he scored 129 runs, batting alongside Roshen Silva to set a new highest fourth-wicket partnership in List A cricket, the pair scored 276 runs playing for Prime Doleshwar Sporting Club against Abahani Limited in a Dhaka Premier Division match.
 As of December 2022 this remains the highest fourth wicket partnership in any List A cricket match.